 The World Pipe Band Championships is the most prestigious contest in the world.
 Every second weekend in August over 250 bands from a dozen or more countries gather on the Glasgow Green in the east side of Scotland’s second largest city.
 Combined with the other events the week proceeding, it is one of the largest annual Celtic festivals in the world.

 All pipe bands and individual performers are categorized by a strict grading system.
 For competition bands, there are five grades.
 Grade V is the most amateur, and Grade I is considered professional level.
-There are also Juvenile Bands (age 17 and under) that often have their own category.
+There are also Juvenile Bands (age 17 and under) that have their own category in some countries.
 For individuals of all four instruments, there is an additional Open Class grade that is above that of Grade I status.
 Bands and individuals must compete for years to work up the grading system, which is determined by the respective Scottish associations and judging panels.
 Players and bands can be automatically promoted or demoted based on their level of performance.
 There is also the option of petitioning either down or up a grade from season to season.

 Many non-competitive units are organized by various service departments such as police, fire, or even sanitation precincts.
 The vast majority of these bands are truly service units, as they perform at city functions, parades, government events, and funerals.
 On the other end of the grading spectrum, there are only about 20 to 25 Grade I bands in the world at any given point.
 Due to membership changes and various budgets requirements, many bands’ grade status will fluctuate quite often over time.
 Grade I bands often perform formal concerts and presentations all over the world as well.

 Like many musical adventures, a good first step is to find your local participants.
 There is a good chance that you will find several bagpipe bands within your town or region, especially in the U.S. Whether they be service bands or competition units, odds are that you will find someone doing something with Scottish drumming and music right next door.